Cloud-Optimized Geospatial Formats Overview

 • GeoParquet defines how to store vector data in Apache Parquet, which is a columnar storage format (like many cloud data warehouses).
 “Give me all points with height greater than 10m”.

-• Potential for cross language in-memory shared access
+• GeoArrow provides the potential for cross language in-memory shared access.

 • Learn more: https://github.com/opengeospatial/geoparquet